IanBurke1/ThirdYearProject/README.md

 ![](https://cloud.githubusercontent.com/assets/22341150/25341218/0d8f87a6-2900-11e7-9cc2-2de0ce364e6a.PNG)

-Once the Ionic app is running, you can test it out!
+'Once the Ionic app is running, you can test it out!'